tpremoli/ADMIRE-DL/README.md

 cloud storage service, and is useful for backing up the models.
 This is not necessary for the use of the program, but is useful for backing up the models.

+8. `zip_trained_models.sh`

+This script zips the models in `out/models` into seperate zip files.
+This is useful for backing up the models, and is useful for uploading the models to a cloud storage service.
+This is not necessary for the use of the program.

 ### Extensions

 #### T1_2_MNI_152_1mm.cnf